DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_guide_DIY.md

 1. Create a subfolder in the *Documents* folder and name it *Example*;
 2. Create two more subdirectories under the one you've just created, one called *META-INF* and the other called *OEBPS*;
 3. Using a text editor, create a plain-text file and type (or copy-paste) the line 'application/epub+zip' (without quotation marks) in this file;
-4. Save this plain-text file and name it *mimetype* (without a file extension).
+4. Save this plain-text file and name it *mimetype* (without a filename extension).
 Save it in the same folder (named *Example*) as the two subdirectories created in step 2.
 This way the e-reader device or application can see that these elements together constitute an EPUB.

 Now there are the two directories and one text file, just as we saw when we decompressed the EPUB which we used as an example.